Find the Cheapest Renters Insurance Quotes in Your Area

 Renters insurance personal liability coverage pays for damages related to bodily injury and personal property when a policyholder is at fault or negligent.
 It covers a wide variety of incidents that might lead to a personal liability claim.
 Here are some examples of common liability claims.

 Dog bites are among the most frequent personal liability claims.
-While anumber of dog breeds are excludedfrom renters insurance coverage, most canines and other pets are covered by a renter’s personal liability protection.
+While a number of dog breeds are excluded from renters insurance coverage, most canines and other pets are covered by a renter’s personal liability protection.
 In the event a dog bites a visitor, the owner might be liable for any resulting medical bills and damages.
-The number of dog bite claims in the U.S. was just over 15,000 in 2015 -- the lowest in five years -- but the cost per claim is at an all-time high, $37,214 per claim.
+There are over 18,000 dog bite claims a year in the U.S. with an average cost per claim of approximately $35,000.

-Slips and falls are probably what comes to mind when most people think of personal liability claims and their intuition serves them well.
-Anything that might be considered a foreseeable risk -- that a renter has not remedied or warned guests about -- is something a policyholder could be liable for.
+Slips and falls are probably what comes to mind when most people think of personal liability claims.
+Anything that might be considered a foreseeable risk—that you, a renter, has not remedied or warned guests about—is something you could be liable for.
 The liability portion of a renters insurance policy can cover this risk.

 This only applies to tenants renting a single-family home with a swimming pool.
 Renters who live in an apartment building, or any other community with a shared swimming pool, are not individually responsible for the pool.
 Similar to condo boards, the property management would be liable for a swimming pool accessible to all tenants.